drew94591/risk_return_portfolio/README.md

 ## Usage

-To use the fund risk-return analyzer application you must first launch Jupyter Lab by executing the following command within Git Bash:
+To use the fund risk-management analyzer application you must first launch Jupyter Lab by executing the following command within Git Bash:

 ```python
 jupyter lab